 Form the dough into a rectangle about 1″ thick and wrap tightly in plastic wrap to chill for 30 minutes.

 After 30 minutes, ready your pan: you’ll need a half sheet pan (about 13″ x 18″ outside dimensions).
-On a lightly floured surface, roll the dough into a 20″ x 15″ rectangle about 1/4″ thick.
+On a lightly floured surface, roll the dough into a 20″ x 15″ rectangle.
+The dough will be thin, only about 1/8″ thick (and potentially even thinner in some areas).
 No need to be precise, you’ll trim away any excess, but you want the dough to be able to come up the sides of the pan, so at least 2″ extra all the way around is good.
 Use your pan as a guide while you work.

 Prep the crust